Tips for Using Interactive Displays for Remote Teaching

 Now that you’re giving lessons remotely, the size of the display matters.
 When you’re in a classroom, the bigger the better is the right formula.
 But, once you’re giving lessons from your home, it is the other way around.
 It is better to have a smaller display that can fit all the needed data.
 You won’t have too much use of large displays unless you have room to spare at your house the size of a classroom.
 You need to use smaller displays that will be positioned closer to your camera as we suggested in the paragraph above.
 The size and the position are the first two tips we have for you.
 Let’s move on to the next few chapters.
 This is not One Piece, and there will be no break next week.

-See Also: Speech on Reading
+See Also: Speech on Unemployment

 Prepare Your Materials